penterlab/penterlab-website/_members/tim-berneiser.md

 Tim Berneiser is a PhD candidate working on deciphering the genetic and transcriptomic basis of myeloproliferative neoplasms, a group of rare blood cancers with limited treatment options.
 He is using computational genomics approaches to characterize genetic and non-genetic factors involved in disease development and progression.
+This project is a collaboration with Lars Bullinger's group, funded through [TARGET-MPN](https://for-5659.com/).
 Tim holds a master's degree in biochemistry from Freie Universität Berlin.